Tsav, Armenia

 Tsav (Ծավ) is a village in the Kapan Municipality of the Syunik Province in Armenia.

+Economy and culture

-The village has a fish farm, a school and a clinic.
+The village has a fish farm, a school, and a clinic.

 Demographics

 The village's population was 74 at the 2011 census, down from 157 at the 2001 census.

 Municipal administration

 The village was the center of the Tsav community, which contained the villages of Tsav and Shishkert until the June 2017 administrative and territorial reforms, when the village became a part of the Kapan Municipality.
 The Statistical Committee of Armenia reported Tsav community's population as 351 in 2010, down from 499 at the 2001 census.